PeterJonesProjects/projects-msc/README.md

 ***

-## Modelling Transfer Fees in Professional Football with an Emphasis on Bayesian Methods
+## Dissertation: Modelling Transfer Fees in Professional Football with an Emphasis on Bayesian Methods

 | Content | Languages|Applications | Major Libraries |
 |:----------------|:--------------:| -----------|----------|